-Each application will be evaluated and a decision made as to whether to issue a Road Corridor Permit.
+Each application is evaluated and a decision made to approve or refuse a Road Corridor Permit.
 Consideration will be given to impacts on road safety, road network efficiency and community access to use of the road network.

-If the application is approved, a Road Corridor Permit, along with any conditions relating to the structure or activity, will be issued.
+If your application is approved, a Road Corridor Permit with any conditions relating to the structure or activity will be issued.

-- Any structure or activity must be located outside the 'clear zone' as defined in Transport and Main Roads Road Planning and Design Manual (RPDM) (Volume 3, Part 6 Guide to Road Design).
-Limited exemptions may apply if the applicant submits a RPEQ-certified 'clear zone risk assessment' that has been conducted in accordance with the RPDM.
-For more information on clear zones, ask at your local roads office.
+- Any structure or activity must be located outside the 'clear zone' as defined in our Road planning and design manual (RPDM) (Volume 3, Part 6—Guide to Road Design).
+Limited exemptions may apply if the applicant submits an RPEQ-certified 'clear zone risk assessment' that has been conducted in accordance with the RPDM.
+For more information on clear zones, contact your local roads office.

-- Any potential interruption to traffic flow your activity or the construction of your structure would cause on a state-controlled road requires a Traffic Control Permit, in addition to a Road Corridor Permit.
-A Traffic Control Permit must be obtained prior to commencement of any and each activity that may interfere with traffic flow, pedestrian movements and/or public transport operations.
+- Any potential interruption to traffic flow caused by your activity or construction on a state-controlled road also requires a Traffic control permit, in addition to a Road Corridor Permit.
+A Traffic control permit must be obtained before starting any and each activity that may interfere with traffic flow, pedestrian movements or public transport operations.

-- As a road authority, Transport and Main Roads undertakes a range of duties, including road upgrades, the installation of rest areas, spraying for weeds and fire prevention.
-You may be required to move the structure or activity if it will obstruct Transport and Main Roads operations.
+- As a road authority, we undertake a range of duties (such as road upgrades, installation of rest areas, weed spraying, fire prevention).
+You may need to move your structure or activity if it will obstruct our operations.

-- A Road Corridor Permit may need to be varied or cancelled if:
+- A Road Corridor Permit may need to be changed or cancelled if: